FWest98/CS-CorPool/README.md

 SignalR is designed to serve not only one-on-one connections between server and client, but it also provides the option to communicate between connections.
 On a redundant system, this communication goes via a so-called backplane that allows each component to be aware of all available connections.
 This enables us to send an offer found in the Worker to the front-end via the back-end without any additional coding in the back-end.

 ### ASP.NET Core Identity
 The use of the Identity system in .NET Core allows us to easily provide authentication and authorization functionality in CorPool.
 We use MongoDB as the backing store, and it will natively offer the use of JWT for authentication instead of session cookies, allowing for a fully stateless backend.
+The JWTs (and their corresponding expiration date) are stored in the localstorage on the user device.

 ### Multitenancy
 The multitenancy in CorPool is achieved within the framework itself by implementing a custom middleware for .NET Core.
 The implementation of this can be found in the folder `AspNetCoreTenant`.
 This system allows all CRUD operations to be tenant-aware without much explicit coding, limiting the chance that a programmer error leaks data between tenants.